(Disclosure: Some of the links below may be affiliate links)

 In our Investing series, there is something we did not yet cover in detail: Dividends.
 Many companies in the stock market are paying dividends to their stockholders.
 That means if you own a share of Coca-Cola, you will receive some cash four times a year, every quarter.

 Receiving dividends is an excellent way of accumulating cash since it does not require you to do anything.
 It is an entirely passive income.
 It is probably the only truly passive income there is.
 You still need to buy the shares, of course.
 But once it is done, you will get the money.

 There are many important things to know about these dividends, and we cover them all in this article.
 If, like me, you are investing the entire market, you will get some dividends automatically!

 As mentioned before, some companies pay a dividend to each share holder.

-The company is setting how much money they are giving away per share per year.
-For instance, one company could be giving 20 cents per share as dividend each year.
-Most companies are paying dividends once per quarter.
+The company is setting how much money they give away per share per year.
+For instance, one company could give 20 cents per share as a dividend each year.
+Most companies pay dividends once per quarter.
 For the previous example, that means you would be receiving 5 cents every quarter.

 For instance, famous Warren Buffett’s Berkshire Hataway paid a dividend only once in all their years!
 On the other hand, some companies have paid dividends for more than 50 years without interruption.
-In case of a strong bear market or a general recession, you may find that a lot of companies will cut their dividends.
+In a strong bear market or a general recession, you may find that many companies will cut their dividends.

-Generally, the company will publish the dividend paid per share (DPS).
-However, this number alone is not really useful.
-What is really useful is the Dividend Yield.
-This can be easily calculated by dividing the dividend per share by the price (DPS / Price).
-For instance, if a stock is trading at 50 and they paid a dividend of 2 dollars per share, the yield is 4% (2 / 50 = 0.04 = 4%).
-This is the return (in dividends) you get by buying a share of this company.
+A metric that is useful is the Dividend Yield.
+This yield can be easily calculated by dividing the dividend per share by the price (DPS / Price).
+For instance, if a stock is trading at 50, and they paid a dividend of 2 dollars per share, the yield is 4% (2 / 50 = 0.04 = 4%).
+This yield is the yearly return (in dividends) you get by buying a share of this company.